 Not much needs to be said for nature.
 It needs to be experienced.
-When out in nature, the fruits of your labor will be tasted like the nectar of cosmic gnosis.
-The natural world is the temple of the divine, and, in its splendor, the Self is purified from the poisons of the modern world.
+When out in nature, the fruits of your labor will be tasted as the nectar of cosmic gnosis.
+The natural world is the temple of the divine, and in its splendor the Self is purified from the poisons of the modern world.

 While these eight techniques are essential to defend the Self against the modern world, they are not the only ones available.
 Through practical application of Self-defense you will discover that there are endless techniques available.

 Now go, and do.